 Here are my 5 tips for smooth family formals:

 1. Make a list ahead of time.
 The family formal list is one of the most important pieces of information I get from our final questionnaire.
-Having a list already printed out means that we will cross each group off as we shoot them and we won't have to worry about missing one.
+Having a list already printed out means that we can go out of order if we're waiting on someone.
+We cross off each group as we shoot it, so we know we haven't missed one.

 2. Keep it simple.
-If you've seen a sample family portraits list online, it probably includes every possible combination: Bride with Mom, Bride with Dad, Bride with Mom and Dad, Bride with Mom and Dad and Sister, Bride and Groom with Mom and Dad, Bride and Groom with Mom and Dad and Sister.
+If you've seen a sample family portraits list online, it probably includes every possible combination: Bride with Mom and Dad, Bride with Mom and Dad and Sister, Bride and Groom with Mom and Dad, Bride and Groom with Mom and Dad and Sister.
+Bride with Mom and Grandma.
+Bride and Groom with Grandma.
 Do you see how this can get out of hand?
-Moving people in and out of groups takes time!
+Moving people in and out of groups takes time, especially when they're standing in the middle (aka the bride & groom)!
 That's why I recommend having both the bride and groom in all the pictures so they don't have to move and we can speed through the process.

 3. Keep it short.
 I recommend allotting 2 minutes for every photo on the list.
 It takes more time than you think to get everyone in place and fire off a good 6-8 shots.
 (We want one with open eyes and good smiles, right?)
 So while it sounds nice to take a photo with each aunt and uncle separately, it takes a really long time.
 30 minutes of family formals works out to about 15 groups.
 That's it.

 4. Make sure everyone knows what to do.
-If we do a first look, family members may need to arrive extra early for pictures before the ceremony.
-After the ceremony, it's really tempting for family members to wander off for a drink or a bite to eat.
-We'll plan to start with the biggest group and work our way down.
+If we do family photos before the ceremony, family members need to know to arrive extra early.
+After the ceremony, it's really tempting for family members to wander off for a drink or a bite to eat, so it's important to inform everyone that they will be needed for photos.
+When we have everyone gathered, we like to start with the biggest group and work our way down.
 That way extended family members are finished more quickly and able to go to cocktail hour.
 And it's actually quicker to take people out of a group than to add people in.
 The faster we get the big groups taken care of, the less likely anyone will wander off.

 5. Tell me about your family.
-It's important for me to know about any sensitive family dynamics.
-Whether it's a young child that might get restless, a divorced couple, or a cousin's brand new girlfriend that you'd rather not have in your pictures.
+I can prioritize certain photos if I know your brother has two young kids or that your grandparents aren't able to stand for too long.
+It's also important for me to know about any sensitive family dynamics so I don't accidentally do something awkward, like ask a divorced couple to stand together or include your cousin's brand new girlfriend when you'd rather not have her in your pictures.